 There are several situations in which you might need a dental crown placed on one of your front teeth.
 In most cases, front teeth receive crowns for restoration purposes.
 Occasionally, people request crowns for cosmetic reasons.

 Most commonly, a tooth is fitted with a crown for the following reasons:

 - The tooth has suffered severe damage, such as a large crack.

 - It is broken.

-Natural-colored crowns are carefully matched so they won't look out of place next to your natural teeth.
-However, before you have your crown placed, consider the color of your other teeth.
-If you feel they need to be whitened, it’s best to have this done before the crown is color matched.
-If the crown is matched to your teeth before you have them whitened, your crown will look darker than the rest of your teeth, because crowns are resistant to whitening, according to the American Dental Association.
+Your dental professional will carefully match your crown to your natural teeth so it won't look out of place among your other teeth.
+But it’s important to note that crowns are resistant to whitening, according to the American Dental Association.
+So if you feel your teeth need a whitening treatment, it’s best to do this before your crown is placed.
+If the crown is matched to your teeth before you have them whitened, your crown will look darker than the rest of your teeth.

-The material used for your crown can also ensure it is less noticeable.
-Porcelain crowns are the most realistic looking since the porcelain reflects light in much the same way as natural enamel.
+The material used for your crown can also ensure a realistic look.
+Porcelain crowns are the most natural-looking since the porcelain reflects light in much the same way as natural enamel.
 By contrast, as explained by the Canadian Agency for Drugs and Technology in Health, metal bonded with porcelain tends to look more opaque and less realistic, as does tooth-colored resin.
-If you prefer a porcelain crown, be sure your dentist has experience in the proper procedure for the best possible results.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.